OWASP/www-project-threat-modeling-playbook/index.md

 ---
 # Current location

-We plan to move/convert the Threat Modeling Playbook to an OWASP repository, for now please visit our [Toreon repo](https://github.com/Toreon/threat-model-playbook).
+We plan to move/convert the Threat Modeling Playbook to an OWASP repository (requested), for now please visit our [Toreon repo](https://github.com/Toreon/threat-model-playbook).

 # Intro
 We aim to improve product and software security with our new OWASP threat modeling playbook.
 We consider threat modeling as a foundational activity to improve your software assurance.
 We are convinced that a good threat modeling practice will measurably decrease security issues of delivered products.